jamie2210/CI_MS1_TBC/README.md

 - Increase in the number of paying clients.
 - Promote the business.
 - Provide a way for new and existing clients to contact the gym.
-- Provide easy access to booking class and arranging private sessions.
+- Provide easy access to booking classes and arranging private sessions.
 - Provide detailed pricing and payment options.
 - Provide information on the gym, its classes, coaches, and owners.